Beginner’s Guide to the GSA Contract Get the Guide Now

 Transactional Data Reporting (TDR)

-Transactional Data Reporting (TDR) is transforming the way GSA Multiple Award Schedule (MAS) Contracts are negotiated and managed.
+Transactional Data Reporting transforms the way GSA Multiple Award Schedule (MAS) Contracts are negotiated and managed.
 For contractors, TDR provides the option of holding a GSA Contract without the burden of the infamous Price Reductions Clause (PRC).
 For GSA, TDR provides critical insight into what the federal government is buying to help fuel smarter purchasing.

 What is Transactional Data Reporting?